AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 19.md

 (min 2:30)
 -> go to Azure -> App Service -> Deployment -> Deployment Center -> save the changes
--> go to GitHub -> Open repository -> Actions -> click on build step

 Change .yml file:
--> go to GitHub -> Actions -> Click the Workflow that is running the build -> In the left tab search for Workflow File -> Edit the file
+-> go to GitHub -> Actions -> Click the Workflow that is running the build -> In the left tab search for Workflow File -> Edit the file and add the additional steps:

 - name: Build with dotnet
   working-directory: ./skinet/API